5.56×45mm NATO: Deployment

-On 24 June 2010, the United States Army announced it began shipping its new 5.56 mm cartridge, the M855A1 Enhanced Performance Round (EPR), to active combat zones.
+On 24 June 2010, the United States Army announced that it had begun shipping its new 5.56 mm cartridge, the M855A1 Enhanced Performance Round (EPR), to active combat zones.
 During testing, the M855A1 performed better than M80 7.62×51mm NATO ball ammunition against certain types of targets (particularly hardened steel).
-However, this was due to the addition of the steel penetrator to the M855A1 projectile compared to the standard lead-alloy core of the M80 projectile and is not an accurate comparison between the two cartridges.
-The US Army Picatinny Arsenal stated that the new M855A1 offers improved hard target capability, more consistent performance at all distances, enhanced dependability, improved accuracy, reduced muzzle flash, and higher velocity compared to the SS109/M855 round.
-Further, the Army stated the new M855A1 ammunition is tailored for use in M4 carbines, but should also give enhanced performance in M16 rifles and M249 light machine guns.
-The new 62 gr projectile used in the M855A1 round has a copper core with a 19 gr steel "stacked-cone" penetrating tip.
+However, this was due to the addition of a steel penetrator to the M855A1 projectile, compared to the standard lead-alloy core of the M80 projectile, and is not an accurate comparison between the two cartridges.
+The US Army Picatinny Arsenal stated that the new M855A1 offers improved hard-target capability, more consistent performance at all distances, enhanced reliability, improved accuracy, reduced muzzle flash, and higher velocity than the SS109/M855 round.
+Further, the Army stated that the new M855A1 ammunition is tailored for use in M4 carbines but should also deliver enhanced performance in M16 rifles and M249 light machine guns.
+The new 62 gr-grain projectile used in the M855A1 round has a copper core with a 19 gr-grain steel "stacked-cone" penetrating tip.
 The M855A1 cartridge is sometimes referred to as "green ammo" because it fires a lead free projectile.
 It is not necessarily more lethal than the SS109/M855, but performs more consistently every time it hits a soft target and retains its performance at longer distances.
 The EPR can penetrate a 3/8 in thick mild steel barrier from an M4 at 350 m and from an M16 at 400 m.
 Compared to the SS109/M855 the M855A1 muzzle velocities are somewhat increased to 3150 ft/s (+37 ft/s) for the M16 and 2970 ft/s (+54 ft/s) for the M4 carbine.
 Ballistics for both rounds are similar and do not require weapons to be re-zeroed, but if they are the EPR can be slightly more accurate.
-The steel-tip penetrator of the M855A1 is noticeably separated from the jacket of the bullet and can spin, but this is part of the design and does not affect performance.
+The steel-tip penetrator of the M855A1 is noticeably separated from the bullet jacket and can spin, but this is part of the design and does not affect performance.
 The M855A1 costs only 5 cents more per round than the M855.
 The M855A1 bullet has a 1/8 in greater length than the SS109/M855.
 Because steel and copper are less dense than lead, the bullet is lengthened inside the case to achieve the same weight as its predecessor.
 The longer bullet and reverse-drawn jacket make it more stable and accurate in-flight.
 Its steel tip is exposed from the jacket and bronzed for corrosion resistance.
 The tip is serrated and larger than the M855's steel tip.
-The M855A1's bullet composition, better aerodynamics, and higher proof pressures give it an extended effective range for penetration and terminal performance.
+The M855A1's bullet composition, improved aerodynamics, and higher proof pressures extend its effective range for penetration and terminal performance.
 While effectiveness at different ranges is increased, the M855A1 does not increase the effective ranges at which weapons are expected to hit their targets.
 The Enhanced Performance Round was made to nearly match the trajectory of the M855 to aid in training consistency—the SS109/M855 ballistic coefficient (G7 BC) of 0.151 was improved to 0.152 for the M855A1—but the ranges to get desired effects are greatly extended.